-- Section Leaders work closely with the Community Team to help generate ideas to make TSR a helpful and useful resource for students, while looking after the team of volunteers in their specialist sections (eg. Life and Style, Study Help, Unis, etc).
+- Volunteer Section Leaders work closely with the Community Team to help generate ideas to make TSR a helpful and useful resource for students, while looking after the team of volunteers in their specialist sections (eg. Life and Style, Study Help, Unis, etc).

-TSR also has a number of specialist volunteer teams, who are trained to support our users in specific ways.
+TSR also has a number of specialist teams, who are trained to support our users in specific ways.
 For example, our Peer Support Volunteer team are trained by The Samaritans to support the most vulnerable members of our community.
 We also have a super knowledgeable team of UCAS-trained advisers who provide personal a really helpful advice, especially during results and clearing.
-We've also got our Editorial Support Team, Personal Statement Helpers, VIP team - and the list goes on!
+We've also got our Editorial Support Team, Personal Statement Helpers, Answer Heros team - and the list goes on!

 Why join the team?

-The Support Team are a proactive, lovely bunch of people set out to help others.
+The Volunteer Team are a proactive, lovely bunch of people set out to help others.
 We’re always growing our team of TSR members who work together to help students across the UK, supporting them in their studies and their personal lives.
 From developing valuable skills and experience for your CV, to meeting new people, having fun, and giving back, there's loads of reasons to join our VolunteerTSR family.
-So if you're interested in joining the team, we're always recruiting!
+So if you're interested in joining the team, we're always recruiting.

 We asked our current volunteers what they get out of volunteering for TSR....

 “All the volunteer people, they are all really lovely and really feels like a nice little community of friends that have a good cohesion.
 Is nice when an OP of a thread is grateful for a thread move and is nice to be involved with projects on the site like MHAW and Exam Jam as makes you feel like you are doing something worthwhile that has a large impact on the general tsr community.”